willcruse/reactComponents/README.md

 # React Components
 _A collection of ReactJS components to be used in hackathons_
 ## How to Use
-First ensure you have React installed
-To test a component add it as the rendered component within the _index.js_ file Run the app using the **npm start** command within the _react-components_ directory Components can then be viewed in browser
-Once you've found the component you want copy the javascript file into your own src folder and import it into your app
+First ensure you have React installedTo test a component add it as the rendered component within the _index.js_ fileRun the app using the **npm start** command within the _react-components_ directoryComponents can then be viewed in browserOnce you've found the component you want copy the javascript file into your own src folder and import it into your app
 ## Component Bundles
-* API Components
+**API Components**
-	-Contains components which interface with other APIs such as Google Maps
+Contains components which interface with other APIs such as Google Maps **Display Components**
-* Display Components
-	-Contains components which display data such as showing graphs
+Contains components which display data such as showing graphs **Input Components**
-* Input Components
-	-Contains components which take user input
+Contains components which take user input

  ## Created Components
-* API Components
+**API Components**
-	-HERE Maps
+HERE Maps
-* Display Components
-* Input Components
+**Display Components**
+**Input Components**